jflujanhoff/SimpleOCR/README.md

 # OCR Text Extraction App

-This is a simple OCR (Optical Character Recognition) application that uses either Tesseract OCR or Mistral AI to extract text from PDFs and images, displaying the results in markdown format.
+This is a simple OCR (Optical Character Recognition) application that uses Tesseract OCR, EasyOCR, Mistral AI, or OpenAI to extract text from PDFs and images, displaying the results in markdown format.

 ## Prerequisites

-1. Install Tesseract OCR on your system:
+1. Install Tesseract OCR on your system (Optional, if you only plan to use other engines):

     - For macOS: `brew install tesseract`
     - For Ubuntu/Debian: `sudo apt-get install tesseract-ocr`